haxtheweb/containers/README.md

-# hax-docker
+# containers

-Containerization of HAXTheWeb dev environments and deployments
+Containerization of HAXTheWeb dev environments and deployments — containers in hax land

 ## Project Overview